 Peaceful divorce mediation may alleviate battles over everything from child custody to property division.
-Impartial mediators help to defuse conflicts between squabbling spouses for a more peaceful divorce that's less stressful for the entire family.
+Impartial mediators help to diffuse conflicts between squabbling spouses for a more peaceful divorce that's less stressful for the entire family.

 Mediation Step by Step

 The first session gives both parties a neutral platform to discuss why they're seeking peaceful divorce mediation.
 This session also allows the mediator to provide details about both the process and the expectations.
-Guidelines, ground rules and basic information exchanges will also occur at this time.
+Guidelines, ground rules, and basic information exchanges will also occur at this time.

 A series of both joint and private sessions take place in which the mediator helps the couple identify the issues related to their divorce as well as effective solutions.
 During the joint sessions, the mediator promotes a peaceful environment so that both parties are free to express their needs, concerns and ideas.
 The mediator will also request financial disclosure and documentation during these first few joint sessions.
 Private sessions give each spouse a safe opportunity to discuss emotional elements, domestic abuse issues or any other type of sensitive information pertinent to the divorce.
 The information revealed at these sessions remains completely confidential.